benedekrozemberczki/tigerlily/docs/source/notes/tutorial.rst

 Learning the Drug Embeddings and Drug Pair Feature Generation
 -------------------------------------------------------------

-We create an embedding machine which creates drug node representations.
-The embedding machine instance has a random seed, a dimensions hyperparameter (this sets the number of factors) and a maximal iteration count for the factorization.
+We create an embedding machine that creates drug node representations.
+The embedding machine instance has a random seed, a dimensions hyperparameter (this sets the number of factors), and a maximal iteration count for the factorization.
 An embedding is learned from the Personalized PageRank scores and using the drug features we create drug pair features.

 .. code-block:: python